yuyzer0/note_inMyHeart/README.md

-# note to learn html css js
+learning html, css, and js